kord-network/docs/concepts/courtroom.md

 ## Implementation

 The courtroom framework includes a solidity smart contracts suite, an ABI interface specification and tools to interact with these contracts.
+The development work for this can be found in [this repository](https://github.com/ethersphere/swap-swear-and-swindle).

 A courtroom suite includes a generic contract which knows how to open a case and conduct a trial.
 An abstract trial is described by a finite state automaton states of which correspond to stages of litigation and the transitions are labeled by various outcomes of evaluating evidence submitted to the respective expert witnesses associated with the stage.
-The `Swindle` contact just orchestrates the transition through the stages calling the witness contracts, handles grace periods to control the deadline for submitting evidence (challenges or their refutations), reach a guilty/non-guilty verdict accordingly.
+The `Swindle` contract orchestrates the transition through the stages calling the witness contracts, handles grace periods to control the deadline for submitting evidence (challenges or their refutations), reach a guilty/non-guilty verdict accordingly.

-The specific service contract defines the rules through describing the actual stages by virtue of assigning particular expert witnesses to trial stages: these witness contracts are supposed to be giving a testimony evaluating evidence submitted to them.
+The specific service contract describes the rules of each stage by assigning particular expert witnesses to trial stages: these witness contracts are supposed to be giving a testimony evaluating evidence submitted to them.
 The request response process between the judge and the witnesses can be easily standardized so all witness contracts implement the same interface.

 Each expert witness may need to submit different types of evidence.
 Thus, this abstraction allows us to handle polymorphic evidence.

-TODO - Add a link to example